 Some of these falls are very easy to access, requiring less than a mile of hiking.
 For those wanting to be more active, a few hours of hiking can include several of the state’s most beautiful waterfalls.

 The best waterfall walk is about three miles round-trip.
-Hooker Falls is 0.3 miles from the Hooker Falls Access Area, while Triple Falls (a personal favorite) is less than a half-mile past Hooker Falls, and High Falls is only 0.6 miles further than that.
+Hooker Falls is just 0.3 miles from the Hooker Falls Access Area, while Triple Falls (a personal favorite) and High Falls can be seen on a 3.3-mile round-trip trail.

 The other famous waterfall in DuPont Forest (and also on Little River) is Bridal Veil Falls.

 Reaching Bridal Veil Falls requires a little over two miles of hiking.
 It can be accessed from either the High Falls Access Area (2.5 miles) or the Fawn Lake Access Area (2.1 miles).

 Wintergreen Falls and Grassy Creek Falls are both located along Grassy Creek, and can be most easily reached via Guion Farm and the High Falls Access Area, respectively.